nimblehq/our-team/join-us/our-recruitment-process.md

 Following the review of the information provided in the previous step, we invite short-listed applicants for an interview.
 It can either be in-person at our office for applicants living in the same country where our office is, or over Skype.

-Interview slots are booked via [Calendly](https://calendly.com/) so that applicants can pick a time that works best for them.
+Interview slots are booked via Recruitee so that applicants can pick a time that works best for them.
 Interviews usually take anywhere between 30 to 60 minutes.

 During this first meet, we blend informal, skills and personality-based questions.
 At this first stage, we are checking